"Dynamite in the Wilderness"

 He and the others quickly came up with three alternatives that they shared with us.

-Alternative One was to leave the logjam in place and let natural processes remove it, possibly in the Spring.
+Alternative one was to leave the logjam in place and let natural processes remove it, possibly in the Spring and maybe not even then, and portage hundreds of people and tons of rafting equipment around the logjam over rocky terrain.

-Alternative Three was to remove the logjam using helicopters and cables with chokers to lift the logs out of the way.
+Alternative two was to remove the logjam using helicopters and cables with chokers to lift the logs out of the way.

 ------------------------------------

-One could argue that there is no right way or wrong way to solve a log jam problem.
-As one former Idaho Fish & Game employee wrote about using dynamite, “The wilderness is just doing what Mother Nature decides.
-Fire and washouts have been happening for millennia.
-Get over it, wrote Gary Gadwa, from nearby Stanley, Idaho.
-"You are not in control and neither should the USFS.
-Blasting is the stupidest thing to consider.
-Floating the M.F.
-Salmon is a privilege, not a guaranteed right.
-It will all be different next year.
-Was not the first or the last washout.”
+One could argue that there is no right way or wrong way to solve a logjam problem.
+As one former Idaho Fish & Game conservation officer wrote about using dynamite, “The wilderness is just doing what Mother Nature decides.
+Fire and washouts have been happening for millennia.”

-Of course, those stuck behind the washout had a decidedly different opinion.
+Of course, many stuck behind the logjam had a decidedly different opinion.

 After much discussion, the folks from Washington, D.C., and the ones from Idaho agreed that there was no language in the 1964 Wilderness Act, the 1981 Central Idaho Wilderness Act, or the 1968 National Wild & Scenic Rivers Act that forbade using explosives to solve a problem.

-Blaster John Haugh hid his gleefulness well.
+Blaster John Haugh hid his excitement well.
 As he told us, “I’ve never tried to blast anything as huge as this blockage.
 It’s going to be a learning experience for all of us.”

-Some of us were slightly disappointed to hear that.
-Still, we all wished him well.
+We were slightly disappointed to hear that.
+Still, we wished him well.

 This went on for hours.
-At least the Forest Service would be able to say they had tried every means possible to break up the obstruction before resorting to dynamite.
+At least Forest Service officials would be able to say they had tried every means possible to break up the obstruction before resorting to dynamite.

 ------------------------------------

-Upriver, in “Camp Hopeless,” the natives were starting to get restless.
+Upriver, in “Camp Hopeless,” the natives were getting restless.
 “What kind of vacation is this?” a New Yorker demanded.
 “This is not what we signed up for,” complained another.

-The negative comments got even louder when it became apparent everyone would be camping for at least one more night in “Misery Meadows.”
+The negative comments got even louder when it became apparent everyone would be camping for at least one more night.

 Some of the outfitters were watching their profits evaporate before their eyes.
-The next day one outfitter procured pack horses from Pistol Creek Ranch to begin the arduous task of hauling tons of equipment, rafts, food and people up to the trail and then on to Indian Creek airstrip, 10(?) miles away.
+The next day one outfitter procured pack horses from Pistol Creek Ranch to begin the arduous task of hauling tons of equipment, rafts, food and people up to the trail and then on to Indian Creek airstrip.
+I remember seeing one of the guides carrying a wheelchair on his back.

 “People are anxious to move on,” acknowledged John Haugh.
 “They want to go down the river.
 They are very anxious and want to know why we can’t move faster.
 And I think we are moving pretty fast on this.”